italocampos/colorido/README.md

 ### Coloring

-You can choose colors among the eight available options.
-The options are:
+You can choose the color you want among the eight available color options.
+The supported options are:

 | Text color   | Function       |
 | ------------ | -------------- |